Ideas for Growing Your Cleaning Business

 Word of mouth

-We mentioned this one already in conjunction with referrals, but it’s important it bears repeating.
-The cheapest possible way to advertise is to have someone else do it for you, and while that may seem like a pipe dream, the reality is that successful businesses get this right — every time.
+This point bears repeating.
+The cheapest possible way to advertise is to have someone else do it for you.
+While that may seem like a pipe dream, the reality is that successful businesses get this right — every time.

 The trick is to get people talking.
 The only catch is that “local cleaning services” and the “best maids in town” aren’t very common dinner conversations, so what can you do to get people excited about your business?